April FitzLyon

-April FitzLyon (22 April 1920 – 17 September 1998) was an English translator, biographer, and historian.
+April FitzLyon (born Cecily April Mead; 22 April 1920 – 17 September 1998) was an English translator, biographer, and historian.

 Early life

 Born Cecily April Mead, at Langton Herring, Dorset, in 1920, she was educated as a small child in France and later at St Mary's, Calne, in the west of England.
 She studied the flute at the Guildhall School of Music, but did not go on to become a professional musician.

 Marriage and children

 In 1941, aged 20, she married Kyril Zinovieff, a Russian émigré who took the surname FitzLyon and who worked at the Ministry of Defence.
-The couple had two sons, Sebastian, who became a business man in France and later in Russia, and Julian, an information specialist.
+The couple had two sons, Sebastian, who became a businessman in France and later in Russia, and Julian, an information specialist.
 The family lived in Golders Green and later in Chiswick, moving in literary circles and having many Russian friends.